USRSE/usrse.github.io/_posts/newsletters/2024-07-22-newsletter.md

 ### **💡Call for Participants: Open Science “Dynamic Convergence” Workshop**

 The workshop will bring together researchers, students, policymakers, funders, and other stakeholders to highlight impactful open science activities; explore collaboration opportunities; and find practical ways to speed up the global adoption of open science.
 More information about the program and logistics will be shared shortly.
-Please use this form to express your interest in participating in the workshop: https://forms.gle/rm9aaahGXZNmj4bs9. **Applications will close 31 July 2024.**
+Please use this form to express your interest in participating in the workshop: [https://forms.gle/rm9aaahGXZNmj4bs9](https://forms.gle/rm9aaahGXZNmj4bs9). **Applications will close 31 July 2024.**

 ### **💡Open Science Success Stories in Heliophysics and the Geosciences**

-Please submit your stories to the “Open to Celebrate” session at AGU [https://agu.confex.com/agu/agu24/prelim.cgi/Session/229151](https://agu.confex.com/agu/agu24/prelim.cgi/Session/229151)!
+Please submit your stories to the “Open to Celebrate” session at AGU: [https://agu.confex.com/agu/agu24/prelim.cgi/Session/229151](https://agu.confex.com/agu/agu24/prelim.cgi/Session/229151)!

 ### **💡Lawrence Livermore National Laboratory Tutorials for Open Source Projects**